mindtors smarter after school care

 Q If I register with HMRC, will I be sent a huge tax bill?

-A. This is not very likely if the student has split his or her tax code so that you are only paying your share of the bill.
+A. This is not very likely assuming that the mindtor has split his or her tax code so that you are only paying your share of the bill.
 As mindtors tend to work a few hours per week, any tax is likely to be a very small amount.

 A. Usually not.
 Automatic enrolment is a new law which requires all employers to make sure they have a pension in place for their employee, including part-time after-school nannies!
 However, there are various exceptions such as:

-This law is being introduced gradually so does not necessarily apply straight away and the amount an employer has to provide is 1% of the value of the salary until September 2017, when it will increase to 2%.
+This law is being introduced gradually so does not necessarily apply straight away and the amount an employer has to provide is 2% of the value of the salary.

 Copyright Mindtors © All Rights Reserved